Posted on October 15, 2021

 Moving on to our KTB bet, whose details are HERE, we’re now looking at a debt of $4.10, while holding the 35 synthetic short expiring this eve.

 Buy back the short 35 CALL at the close (or upon any intraday weakness) for roughly $15.00, and sell two (2) KTB June 17th 40 CALLs for $12.00 each.

 That will flip our debit to a credit of roughly $5.00 (full details to be known after the close).

-Our BG trade has us holding two short 60 PUTs expiring tonight and a credit of $7.05.
+Our BG trade has us holding two short 60 CALLs expiring tonight and a credit of $7.05.

-Action required: buy back the PUTs at the close (or on any intraday weakness) and sell two (2) January 21st 57.50 PUTs for $26.30 each.
+Action required: buy back the CALLs at the close (or on any intraday weakness) and sell two (2) January 21st 57.50 CALLs for $26.30 each.

 Depending upon closing numbers, we’ll likely see our credit grow to roughly $9.00.

 Exact, updated figures next week.

 Our Deere trade sees us in possession of two 315 CALLs and a credit in-hand of $15.70.

 With the company’s workers voting to strike, we see weakness ahead.